davetromp/rijksapi/README.md

 # Rijksapi
 Simple search webapp using the Rijksmuseum API

 ## To get started

-Create a config.ini file in root containening:
+Create a config.ini file in root containing:
 ```
 [api]
 api_key = <YOUR-API-KEY>